Using Amazon S3 for Static Website Hosting: A Guide

 http://<static-website-bucket-name>.s3-website-<region>.amazonaws.com

-4. Set index.html as the default page for your website’s leading directory.
+4. Set index.html as your default page.

 {